whittedb/udi-av-poly/README.md

   1. Subclass AVDevice and override the indicated methods to implement the device client communication layer.
      The state machine will drive the calls to these methods when necessary.
-  2. Subclass the PolyAVDevice class, which is a superclass of the PolyGlot V2 Node.
+  2. Subclass the AVNode class, which is a superclass of the PolyGlot V2 Node.
 The AVDevice class defines a Listener class that can be inherited by the new class to listen for events from the device client communication instances.
-  3. Add config parameter parsing and custom data implementations into the AVController class.
-If all you need is name, host and port, no changes should be necessary as long as the custom parameter parsing is not changed.
+  3. Add config parameter parsing and/or SSDP parsing to NodeFactory.get_params().
-  4. Update the node_factory to build the new node.
+  4. Update NodeFactory.on_ssdp_response() to build the new node.
   5. Update the node definitions, nls entries and editors as needed.

 The included Pioneer VSX-1021 and Sony Bravia devices are available as examples

 ### Supported Devices:
-  1. Pioneer VSX-1021 (possibly other VSX series) receiver
+  1. Pioneer VSX-1021 (possibly other VSX series, but use the VSX1021 custom parameter to define them) receiver

-     Required custom config parameters:
+     Custom config parameters:

-       * VSX1021_x_NAME = Whatever name you want the node called
-       * VSX1021_x_HOST = Host IP of the receiver
+       * VSX1021xxxx = Host IP and port of receiver, i.e. 192.168.1.52:23
-       * VSX1021_X_PORT = Port to connect to on the receiver

-     x = a number from 0 - 9 (Only 10 devices supported)

   2. Sony Bravia XBR-65X810C (possibly other Bravia series) TV

-Once the config parameters are defined, restart the nodeserver and the new nodes will be created in ISY and the connection to the device will be created.
+SSDP will search the network for your devices (the devices should be on.
+If they are off, then they might be missed).
+If SSDP doesn't find your devices, then you can define custom parameters for it as indicated.
+If defining custom parameters, then you'll need to restart the nodeserver after they are defined.

 ### Installation
 1. Backup Your ISY in case of problems!  **Really, do the backup, please**